 The timing of property fund investments represents some degree of risk both in terms of the dividend and the capital sum.
 The key unknown is the future performance relative to the risk.
 If investment is done at or near the bottom of a cycle, significant benefits might accrue from subsequent upturn, with rising dividends and increasing capital value.
-Conversely, should the cycle turn downwards for a significant proportion of the investment period, dividends might be lower than would be acceptable given the additional risks taken, and the capital sum returned might be less than that originally invested.
+Conversely, should the cycle turn downwards for a significant proportion of the investment period, dividends might be lower than would be acceptable given the additional risks taken, and the capital sum returned might be less than that originally invested - see 2.3.8(a) (x).